filecoin-project/specs/src/algorithms/post/election_post.md

 ## Surprise PoSt cleanup

-But while this means a miner will never win blocks from unproven power, they won’t be penalized either when storage is lost.
+But while this means a miner will never win blocks from faked power, they won’t be penalized either when storage is lost.
 How do we ensure that the Power Table is accurate?
-Likewise, how do we onboard new power since it will not win a block unless it has at least X TB or Y % of the network (see {{<sref min_miner_size>}}).
-Enter SurprisePoSt.
+Likewise, how do we onboard new power since it will not win a block unless it has at least X TB or Y % of the network.

+This is why we need PoSt surprise:

+Atop ElectionPost, a miner will be surprised with a PoSt challenge in every ProvingPeriod (~2 days).
+The ProvingPeriod resets whenever the miner publishes a PoSt (election or surprise).
+This SurprisePoSt will use a challenge drawn from the chain at the start of this recovery period.
+Its PoStProof must be a proof over the PartialTickets for all sectors a miner is storing (i.e. a miner must submit a PoStProof made up of all partialTickets for all sectors in the `ProvingSet`, not just the winning ones on sampled sectors).
+For this reason a miner is incentivized to declare faults in order to successfully generate this PoStProof.)

+Upon receiving a PoSt surprise challenge, a miner has a given ChallengePeriod (~2 hours) past which they, they will lose all their power and a portion of their pledge collateral if they have not submitted a PoSt on chain.
+This is considered a `DetectedFault` and all sectors in the `ProvingSet` will be marked as `Failing`.
+No deal collateral will be slashed if miners can recover within the next three proving periods.
+Note that the exact amount of slashed pledge collateral and pledge collateral function itself are subject to change.

+Thereafter, the miner will have three more ProvingPeriods (specifically three challenges, so three ProvingPeriods on expectation) to recover their power by submitting a SurprisePoSt.
+If the miner does not do so, their sectors are permanently terminated and their storage deal collateral slashed (see the StorageMinerActor in the spec).

 ## PoStSurprise Challenge